Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Affinitics

-When wielded proficiently, koniokinetis can be exceptionally powerful.
-Its high specialyzation grants koniokinetics greatly enhanced strength and finesse, far exceeding that of a regular telekinetic.
-As a protive affinity, it is very versatile and flexible, effective at both attack and defence, along with combat and utility, which is often overlooked.
-With the ability to manipulyze dust however they desire, a koniokinetic’s potential is restricted only by their creativity and imaginacion.
-This adaptability and unpredictability is part of what makes them so powerful, especially to those who have never encountered koniokinetis before – which is often the case, due to its rarity.
+When wielded [proficiantly](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Noun--Adjectic-Endings 'proficiently'), koniokinetis can be excepcionally powerful.
+Its high specialyzacion grants koniokinetics greatly enhancen strength and finesse, far exceeding that of a regular telekinetic.
+As a protive affinity, it is very versatile and flexible, effective at both attack and defence, along with combat and utility, which is often [overlooken](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'overlooked').
+With the ability to manipulyze dust however they desire, a koniokinetic’s potency is restricted only by their creativity and imaginacion.
+This adaptability and unpredictability is part of what makes them so powerful, especially to those who have never [encountern](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md#Verb-Endings 'encountered') koniokinetis before – which is often the case, due to its rarity.

 <table>
   <tr>